 It is that commensurability (to be constructed through special expertise) that will help to most accurately evaluate constants and changes, traditions and events, ruptures and continuities regardless of the time period studied (from Antiquity to modernity, to the present day) and no matter the degree of proximity or remoteness (geographical and cultural) of the traditions considered.

 A rigorous conception of historical temporality results from this: the past is not history, time is not just a “medium”, the “historicity systems” of linguistic ideas are constructions (not all of them equal) that must be tested again and again.

 In that way, erudition seems an absolutely necessary but never sufficient condition for historical work.
 Many domains of the history of linguistic representations still need to be systematically documented in a reliable way.
 The most rigorous philological investigation, the establishment of corpora in accordance with the most modern techniques are thus essential.
 But what gives them meaning is an epistemological perspective.
 That is to say that the team’s methods are set in the tradition of historical epistemology, the history of sciences.

-Finally, we could certainly grant that the edition of a treatise by a Greek grammarian might be the work of a team of philologists also working on tragedies; that links between grammar and theology during the Middle Age might be studied by a team of philosophers, that the study of links between language and the nation might be conducted by historians of ideas, that linguists working on such or such a topic could devote part of their time to establishing historical information.
-But distributed efforts such as these would probably be less interesting than the unified and coordinated framework that the laboratory tries to constantly foster, maintaining regular dialogue with other disciplines.
-This is the framework which, in the view of the team’s members, must create a really existing scholarly domain (with its own concepts and practices) dedicated to languages sciences in historical perspective.
+Finally, we could certainly grant that the edition of a treatise by a Greek grammarian might be the work of a team of philologists also working on tragedies, that links between grammar and theology during the Middle Age might be studied by a team of philosophers, that the study of links between language and the nation might be conducted by historians of ideas, that linguists working on such or such a topic could devote part of their time to establishing historical information.
+But distributed efforts such as these would probably be less interesting than the unified and coordinated framework that the laboratory constantly tries to foster, maintaining regular dialogue with other disciplines.
+This is the framework which, in the view of the team’s members, must create a really existing scholarly domain (with its own concepts and practices) dedicated to language sciences in historical perspective.